sybilhoangRG/support.balsamiq.com/content/ui101/templates.md

 Like design patterns, templates serve as a starting point and are usually built on an understanding of what typically works well for a common problem.
 Templates differ from design patterns in that they usually propose a plan for solving a broader scope of problem.

 Interface designers are known for building systems to make their work efficient.
 Templates are one example of that.
 Once you've become adept at working with templates you can start to set up your own systems to make your work go faster.
 If you work in-house on a product team, create templates that reflect your organizational style.
-If you work in agency or design/development shop, create templates for the repeatable types of client projects you work on.
+If you work in an agency or design/development shop, create templates for the repeatable types of client projects you work on.

+{{% alert info %}}

+**The Cooking Analogy:**

-Let's step back for a moment and put Templates under the lens of our cooking analogy.
+Let's step back for a moment and put templates under the lens of our cooking analogy.
 In cooking, the orchestration of dishes that work well together create a meal—a complete culinary experience.
-Templates are like that. pieces of user interface often go well together to create an entire experience.
+Templates are like that.
+Pieces of user interface often go well together to create an entire experience.

 As you explore your users and problem more deeply, you'll begin to see what parts of the template work for your needs and swap out what doesn't, just as you would deviate from a recipe to make it your own.

+{{% /alert %}}

 - - -